siderolabs/talos/website/content/v1.10/reference/configuration/block/uservolumeconfig.md

 ---
 description: |
-    VolumeConfig is a system volume configuration document.
+    UserVolumeConfig is a user volume configuration document.
-    Note: at the moment, only `EPHEMERAL` and `IMAGE-CACHE` system volumes are supported.
+    User volume is automatically allocated as a partition on the specified disk and mounted under `/var/mnt/<name>`.
+    The partition label is automatically generated as `u-<name>`.
-title: VolumeConfig
+title: UserVolumeConfig
 ---

 <!-- markdownlint-disable -->